-- 1. Interdistrict Transfer (BP 5117): The law (EC§46600 through §46607) allows two or more school boards to enter into an agreement, for a term of up to five years, for the transfer of one or more pupils between districts.
+- 1. Inter-district Transfer (BP 5117): The law (EC §46600 through §46607) allows two or more school boards to enter into an agreement, for a term of up to five years, for the transfer of one or more pupils between districts.
 The agreement must specify the terms and conditions for granting or denying transfers.
 The district in which the parent/guardian lives may issue an individual permit under the terms of the agreement, or district policy, for transfer and for the applicable period of time.
 The permit is valid upon endorsement by the district of proposed attendance.
-The law on interdistrict transfers also provides for the following: - If either district denies a transfer request, a parent/guardian may appeal that decision to the county Board of Education.
-There are specified timelines in the law for filing an appeal and for the county Board of Education to make a decision. - No district is required to provide transportation to a pupil who transfers into the district. - This is to be renewed annually. - CIF eligibility may be changed due to such a transfer.
+The law on inter-district transfers also provides for the following: - If either district denies a transfer request, a parent/guardian may appeal that decision to the County Board of Education.
+There are specified timelines in the law for filing an appeal and for the County Board of Education to make a decision. - No district is required to provide transportation to a pupil who transfers into the district. - The permit is to be renewed annually. - CIF eligibility may be impacted by such a transfer.

-2. Parental Employment Transfer: (Handled Through Interdistrict Transfer Request)
+2. Parental Employment Transfer: (Handled Through Inter-district Transfer Request)

-The law [EC§48204(b)] provides that a school district may deem a pupil as having complied with the residency requirements for school attendance if one or both parents/guardians of a pupil are employed within the boundaries of the district.
+The law (EC §48204(b)) provides that a school district may deem a pupil as having complied with the residency requirements for school attendance if one or both parents/guardians of a pupil are employed within the boundaries of the district.
 A school district is not required to accept a pupil requesting a transfer on this basis, but a pupil may not be rejected on the basis of race, ethnicity, sex, parental income, academic achievement, or any other "arbitrary" consideration.
-Other provisions of the EC § 48204(b) include:
+Other provisions of the EC §48204(b) includes:

 - Either the district in which the parent/guardian lives or the district in which the parent/guardian works may prohibit the transfer if it is determined that there would be a negative impact on the district's court-ordered or voluntary desegregation plan. - The district in which the parent/guardian works may reject a transfer if it determines that the additional cost of educating the pupil would be more than the amount of government funds the district would receive for educating the pupil. - There are set limits (based on total enrollment) on the net number of pupils that may transfer out of a district in any school year, unless the sending district approves a greater number of transfers. - There is no required appeal process for a transfer that is denied.
-However, the district that declines to admit a pupil is encouraged to identify, and communicate in writing to the parent/guardian the specific reasons for denying the transfer. - Once a pupil is deemed to have complied with the residency requirements for school attendance based on one or both parents or guardians being employed within the boundaries of the district and the pupil is enrolled in a school in a school district whose boundaries include the location where one or both parents of the pupil is employed, the pupil does not have to reapply in the next school year to attend a school within that school district and the district shall allow the pupil to attend school through the 12th grade in that district if one or both of the pupil's parents or guardians continues to be employed within the attendance boundaries of the school district, subject to certain conditions. - Exception of Fundamental Schools.
-Parent/Guardian and/or employees must follow district lottery procedures for registration.
+However, the district that declines to admit a pupil is encouraged to identify, and communicate in writing to the parent/guardian the specific reasons for denying the transfer. - Parents employed within the boundaries of the Santa Ana Unified School District may apply for inter-district transfers pursuant to the school district's Inter-district Attendance Agreements policy. - Please note that the Santa Ana Unified School District does not grant parental employment transfers pursuant to Education Code section 48204. - Exception of Fundamental Schools: Parents/Guardians and/or employees must follow district lottery procedures for registration.

-3. Districts of Choice (Not An Option In Santa Ana Unified School District)
+3. Districts of Choice (Not an Option in the Santa Ana Unified School District)